 Scrub the clam.
 Most shellfish that are commercially farmed, should be pretty clean.
 However, if you caught them yourself you’ll want to give the outsides of the shells a good scrubbing to dislodge any remaining grit.
 Remove any beards by pinching and pulling to get rid of them.
 Clams with darker shells are the result of growing in silt or mudflats.
 Lighter shells indicate that the clams grew in the sand; they’ll be harder to clean.

-Most experts recommend soaking the clams in salted water in the refrigerator from an hour to overnight but as always there is a difference of opinion on everything.
+Most experts recommend soaking the clams in salted water in the refrigerator for an hour to overnight but as always there is a difference of opinion on everything.
 Different clams need different methods and times of purging times.
 It depends on how and where they live.
 Hardshell clams in clean sand, like Eastern surf clams, cockles, and quahogs, tend to be easier to purge than open-shelled clams like steamers, horse neck clams, and littlenecks.
 The worst of them all is the Western bent-nosed clam, which lives in dense mud and can take days to purge.
 The cleaner they are the better they taste without losing the natural juices.

 Some people believe that saltwater is all you need and that Cornmeal is a waste of time.
 Others use black pepper with seawater that the clams came from.
 So before leaving the Clam bed through a few gallons in the cooler.
 But saltwater or seawater is always involved.
 Freshwater will KILL Clams so make sure you are soaking them in salt.